gusk9999/MacOS-Ventura-Lenovo330s-15ikb/README.md

 -Clean Installation

+-Change WIFI/Bluetooth ITLWM(for Intel chips) Kext with your own kext for your wifi chip.

 -For Icloud support generate smbios serial with OCAuxiliaryTools-->PI-->and Generate Buttons

 ![Captura de pantalla 2023-03-13 a la(s) 8 01 37 p m](https://user-images.githubusercontent.com/18466590/224883106-f35d73a6-c828-432d-8cb9-f94e538a2514.png)